jmbh/jmbh.github.io/_posts/2015-11-30-Estimation-of-mixed-graphical-models.md

 ![center](http://jmbh.github.io/figs/2015-10-31-Estimation-of-mixed-graphical-models/JSS_autism_figure.jpg)

-A reproducible example can be found in the examples of [the package](https://cran.r-project.org/web/packages/mgm/index.html) or more elaboratly explained [in the corresponding paper](http://arxiv.org/abs/1510.06871).
+The data to reproduce this analysis can be found [here](https://github.com/jmbh/AutismData).
+More information about estimating mixed graphical models and the [mgm packagepackage](https://cran.r-project.org/web/packages/mgm/index.html) can be found [in this paper](http://arxiv.org/abs/1510.06871).
 [Here](http://arxiv.org/abs/1510.05677) is a paper explaining the theory behind the implemented algorithm.

 Computationally efficient methods for Gaussian data are implemented in the [huge](https://cran.r-project.org/web/packages/huge/index.html) package and the [glasso](https://cran.r-project.org/web/packages/glasso/index.html) package.
 For binary data, there is the [IsingFit](https://cran.fhcrc.org/web/packages/IsingFit/index.html) package.